MCLDG-zz/blg-svlss-msvc/README.md

 #### 9. Create S3 Website web interface

+The WebUI website is hosted in S3.
 In the AWS Console, in the Tools account, in the region specified in single-click-cross-account-pipeline.sh, select the CloudFormation service and find the 'webui-pipeline' stack.

-Copy the value of this stack output variable: SourceCodeCommitCloneUrlHttp In a directory in your terminal application where you want to clone the application repository, execute the commands below.
+Copy the value of this stack output variable: `SourceCodeCommitCloneUrlHttp`

+In a directory in your terminal application where you want to clone the application repository, execute the commands below.
-Note that this clones an empty GIT repo for the Web interface microservice, into which you'll copy the WebUI source code from the blg-svlss-msvc.git repo (you may have to adjust the cp -R statement below if you use a different directory structure):
+Note that this clones an empty GIT repo for the Web interface, into which you'll copy the WebUI source code from the blg-svlss-msvc.git repo (you may have to adjust the cp -R statement below if you use a different directory structure):

 ```bash